 We review and respond to every proposed development project across the private lands of Tuolumne County, plus all large projects in Calaveras County.

-We monitor livestock grazing on public lands in the region - measuring meadow grasses and photographing meadow systems that are suffering from over-grazing, stream bank damage, or meadow down-cutting.
+We monitor livestock grazing on public lands in the region - measuring meadow grasses and photographing meadow systems that are suffering from over-grazing, stream bank damage, or meadow erosion.

-Each year CSERC presents free slide show programs about water, wildlife, and forests to more than 8,000 students or members of community groups.
-(Learn about CSERC's Educational programs)
+Each year CSERC presents free slide show programs about water, wildlife, and forests to thousands of students or members of community groups.
+(Learn about CSERC's educational programs)

 We organize and inform volunteer activists to provide support for wildlife and water resources during public comment periods for a wide range of policies and projects.
 (Learn about CSERC's volunteer efforts)

-With the help of an extraordinary group of volunteers, CSERC partners with various agencies and groups to engage in restoration and stewardship projects, primarily on the Stanislaus National Forest.
+With the help of enthusiastic volunteers, CSERC partners with various agencies and groups to engage in restoration and stewardship projects, primarily on the Stanislaus National Forest.

-Volunteers completed over 1,450 hours of service in 2016, completing 16 projects ranging from trail rehabilitation, fencing, tree planting and more.
-Click here to read the 2016 Volunteer Report.
+Volunteers completed over 690 hours of service in 2018, completing 11 projects ranging from trail rehabilitation, fencing, tree planting and more.
+Click here to read our 2018 Volunteer Recap.

 CSERC contributes staff time and research equipment in cooperation with Yosemite Park biologists to assist with research studies looking for rare wildlife species in Yosemite.

-We act as watchdog monitors for all proposed projects in Yosemite, including attending park meetings, reviewing all project related documents, and submitting written comments.
+We act as watchdog monitors for all proposed projects in Yosemite Park by attending park meetings, reviewing all project related documents, communicating directly with Park officials, and submitting written comments.